 The Company recorded the fair value of the shares of Series D Preferred to debt issuance costs on the date of issuance.
 The Company also recorded the fair value of the Deerfield Warrant and the embedded Warrant Put Option to debt discount on the date of issuance.
 The debt issuance costs and debt discount were amortized over the term of the related debt and the expense was recorded as interest expense related to amortization of debt issuance costs and discount in the unaudited condensed statements of operations.
-In February 2021, the debt was extinguished and the discount and debt issuance costs were written off as a loss on extinguishment.
+In the first quarter of 2021, the debt was extinguished, through a series of debt payments and a conversion of debt principal and interest to Series B-2 Preferred Stock, as a result of the debt extinguishment the associated discount and debt issuance costs were written off and recorded as a loss on extinguishment.